Another charmer for Laika, if not a stop-motion masterpiece

 But as always, Laika offers dazzling animation, spiked with a hint of comedy and drama.
 The best use of their figures and sets is when a ship travels through a stormy wave, and Lionel is running on the walls from his killer.
 Even the studio’s usual end credits seem to have a fun time showing young movie goers how their movies are made.

-And I especially admire the voice work from Jackman, who has a strong adventure attitude, Saldana, who uses her independent charms as a woman, and Galfianakis, who offers some very silly dialogue, sort of a PG version of his character Alan from “The Hangover.”
+And I especially admire the voice work from Jackman, who has a strong adventurous attitude, Saldana, who uses her independent charms as a woman, and Galfianakis, who offers some very silly dialogue, sort of a PG version of his character Alan from “The Hangover.”